openharmony/docs/en/application-dev/reference/apis/js-apis-display.md

 # Display
-Provides APIs for managing displays, such as obtaining information about the default display, obtaining information about all displays, and listening for the addition and removal of displays.
+The **Display** module provides APIs for managing displays, such as obtaining information about the default display, obtaining information about all displays, and listening for the addition and removal of displays.

 > **NOTE**
 >